pulp-platform/axi/doc/axi_lite_mailbox.md

 ### RIRQT Register

 Read interrupt request threshold register for a slave port.
 The corresponding [STATUS register](#status-register) bit is set, when the fill pointer of the FIFO connected to the R channel passes this value.
-When a value larger or equal than the parameter `MailboxDepth` is written to this register, it gets reduced to `MailboxDepth - 2` to ensure an interrupt request trigger on FIFO usage.
+When a value larger or equal than the parameter `MailboxDepth` is written to this register, it gets reduced to `MailboxDepth - 1` to ensure an interrupt request trigger on FIFO usage, when the read FIFO is full.

 | Bit(s)                                | Name     | Access Type | Reset Value | Description                                  |
 |:-------------------------------------:|:--------:|:-----------:|:-----------:|:---------------------------------------------|